Corrections to Conformal Charge at BKT Transitions

 The antiferromagnetic Heisenberg model can be thought of as the BKT transition separating a disordered critical phase from a gapped ordered phase at the isotropic point, $\Delta = 1$, in the spin-1/2 XXZ model:

-The entanglement entropy is computed using the Schmidt decomposition between each pair of of sites:
+The entanglement entropy is computed using the Schmidt decomposition of the ground-state wavefunction, measured between each pair of neighboring spins indexed by the spin at the left side. $S_j$ is then the entropy computed by cutting the chain between sites j and j+1 by summing over the Schmidt index i:

 This is very convenient in DMRG because the algorithm uses the Schmidt values for performing the truncation scheme, and so the Schmidt values are readily available.
-Note that the raw data for this project consisted of the spatially-dependent entropy, $S_j$, at each pair of lattice sites, (j,j+1).
-From this data, we evaluate the derivative with respect to j at the midpoint j = L/2.
+From this data, I evaluate the derivative with respect to j at the midpoint j = L/2.
+Note that there are subtleties of relating the discrete index $j$ to the continuum variable $x$, however this is negligible when $x = L/2$.

-Once we have central charge for each system size we performed both nonlinear and linear regressions to fit to the analysis derived above.
-The curve fitting parameters include the bare topological defect fugacity, $y_0$, and a universal coefficient that we arbitrarily call ``R":
+Once I have central charge for each system size I performed both nonlinear and linear regressions to fit to the analysis derived above.
+The curve fitting parameters include the bare topological defect fugacity, $y_0$, and a universal coefficient that I arbitrarily call ``R":

-As mentioned, we are restricted to periodic boundary conditions which are known to drastically reduce the accessible system sizes for the DMRG algorithm.
-As a result, we have reliable data for systems up to length 120 sites.
-For sizes under 32 sites, we used exact diagonalization to provide a check against the convergence accuracy of the DMRG results.
-We include those results in our final results.
+As mentioned, this study is restricted to periodic boundary conditions which are known to drastically reduce the accessible system sizes for the DMRG algorithm.
+As a result, I have reliable data for systems up to length 120 sites.
+For sizes under 32 sites, I used exact diagonalization to provide a check against the convergence accuracy of the DMRG results, as shown in the appendix.

-The first data we present is a plot of the central charge vs. system size, along with a nonlinear curve fit to extract the two fitting parameters of interest (fig. \ref{fig:plain_c}).
+The first data I present is a plot of the central charge vs. system size, along with a nonlinear curve fit to extract the two fitting parameters of interest (fig. \ref{fig:plain_c}).